rcqx/leaderboard-list-app/README.md

-# Leaderboard: setup project 🛠️!
+# Leaderboard: hit the API 🎯!

 A leaderboard list application bundled with webpack and ES6 compliant.